 The Health Risks of Mould in Your Home

 If mould is left untreated in your home it can lead to serious health hazards.
 Breathing mould spores can lead to respiratory ailments and respiratory infections.
 The breathing-in of mould spores can lead to allergic reactions too.
 A common health issue, especially amongst babies, children and the elderly is asthma.

 One main source of mould can be condensation.
 Condensation will occur in your home when water vapour in the air condenses on cold surfaces.
 This then creates a damp environment that is perfect for mould growth.

 Mould from Penetrating Damp

 Penetrating damp can be a source of mould in your home.
 This means that your walls will need to be properly sealed from the outside to protect your home from water ingress.
-There are products available to protect your home from penetrating damp, but we would recommend you call in an expect to look at the damp in your home and recommend a solution to remove the dampness and cause of mould
+There are products available to protect your home from penetrating damp, but we would recommend you call in an expert to look at the damp in your home and recommend a solution to remove the dampness and cause of mould

 Mould from Rising Damp